heapsource/active_model_otp/README.md

 ##Usage

 The has_one_time_password sentence provides to the model some useful methods in order to implement our TFA system.
-The otp_secret_key is saved automatically when a object is created, otp_secret_key is generated according to [RFC 4226](http://tools.ietf.org/html/rfc4226) and the [HOTP RFC](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00).
+AMo:Otp generates one time passwords according to [RFC 4226](http://tools.ietf.org/html/rfc4226) and the [HOTP RFC](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00).
 This is compatible with Google Authenticator apps available for Android and iPhone, and now in use on GMail.

+The otp_secret_key is saved automatically when a object is created,

 ```ruby
 user = User.create(email: "hello@heapsource.com")